h4ppy0wl/rbc-abnormality-detector-from-images/README.md

 1. Clone the repository: `git clone https://github.com/[YourUsername]/[YourRepository].git`
 2. Open MATLAB 2018b and navigate to the project directory.
-3. Refer to the documentation within the repository (e.g., README files within subfolders) for specific instructions on running H1 and RBC ANFIS.
+3. Run H1 and RBC ANFIS.

-## Example Images

-[Placeholder for adding example images or a link to a folder containing images.
-Screenshots of the GUIs would be very helpful here!]

 ## Theories Used